The business of content marketing is the business of ideas. Blog post ideas, newsletter ideas, ideas for courses or whitepapers – we need them all.

 This data will show you which of your posts draw the most visitors.
 And, the Average Session Duration will tell you if they stuck around long enough to really engage with the content.

 Social engagements help us to see what audiences are interested in.

-For example, our most shared posts at BuzzSumo this year are lengthy guides or research reports.
+For example, some of our most shared posts at BuzzSumo are lengthy guides.